MichelleAaa/js-api-trivia-quiz/README.md

 ## Reflection

 I built this project while studying JavaScript to get familiar with how to build web-based applications.
 This specific project includes the use of an API and DOM manipulation.
 One of the challenges of this project included learning how data flows through a JavaScript application.

+## References

+- 3.5 - Trivia API - https://www.youtube.com/watch?v=SgJ_femmsfg (For basic guidance on how to work with the Trivia API.)